Terms and conditions | Mission Direct

 The availability or provision of accommodation is subject to the ‘house rules’ of the accommodation or site.
 Your project will be taking place in a country where travel and accommodation standards are less developed than you are used to in the UK.
 Standards of accommodation will vary from extremely basic to adequate and in some locations, you may have to do without essential services.
 The mission trip is based on using twin or triple accommodation (where applicable), and if you join a project alone, you may be partnered with another member of the same sex to share accommodation.

 Volunteers must comply with the laws and regulations of the countries visited and comply with all reasonable instructions of the MD mission leader relating to the safety and organisation of the mission.
 If in the opinion of MD, any airline pilot, accommodation manager or other person in authority feels that you are behaving in such a manner as to cause danger, distress or annoyance to others or cause damage to property, your mission arrangements may be terminated by us or the supplier concerned.
 In such an event, we shall have no liability to you and will not be responsible for making any refunds, paying any compensation or meeting any costs or expenses you incur as a result.
-Furthermore, you must meet any expenses we incur as a result of your behaviour.
+Furthermore, you must meet any expenses we incur as a result of your behaviour, including the potential cost of earlier repatriation to the UK.

 Volunteers must be a minimum of 18 years old and in suitable physical condition to undertake the mission trip as set out in the itinerary.
 Participants should be fully aware of the possible risks inherent in a mission trip.
 7-17 year olds may also participate in certain mission trips with the agreement of their parent or guardian and when accompanied by a parent or guardian on the mission trip.